hatv/datafirst/3.datascientist/interactive-analytics/readme.md

  ![trust notebook](./media/sparkService.gif)

-1. Once notebook is created, add dashDB as a data asset for the project: click the '1001' icon (Find and Add Data) -&gt; Connections.
+3. Once notebook is created, add dashDB as a data asset for the project: click the '1001' icon (Find and Add Data) -&gt; Connections.
 If the data source has not yet been added for this project, you have to move to the Project page in order to configure it: Add data assets -&gt; Connections -&gt; New Connection -&gt;

 > <img src="./media/adddataassets.png" width="250">

 > <img src="./media/newaddconnection.png" width="250">

 > <img src="./media/image1.png" width="250">

-  a.

-  b.
-Key in ‘dashDB’ as connection name

-  c.
-From drop down list of ‘Target Service Instance’ select ‘DS_Sales_DataStore’, the dashDb service you provisioned in Bluemix.

-  d.
-Select ‘Database’ as ‘BLUDB’.

-  e.
-Click ‘Create’.

-2. Go back to your default project (using the menu on the top left) to open your Notebook and add the data source
+4. Go back to your default project (using the menu on the top left) to open your Notebook and add the data source

   a.
 Open your notebook in the project in 'Edit' mode using the pencil icon